May 2023. Lou gave a talk at Stanford, where she did her postdoctoral research! We said goodbye to our graduating seniors. They will be missed.

 July 2022.
 Lou attended the 2022 Cottrell Scholar Conference, and Mai Anh Tran visited us from Germany!

 June 2022.
 Congrats to Bayan Mostaghim (’23) and Christina McBride (’23) for presenting posters at the 50th Middle Atlantic Regional Meeting of the American Chemical Society!
+Bayan earned an ACS poster award for his awesome presentation.
 Christina also presented at the 2nd Annual Goldwater Symposium.
-Lou attended the 2022 Bioorganic Chemistry Gordon Research Conference.
+Lou attended the 2022 Bioorganic Chemistry Gordon Research Conference and the 2022 ConnectUR Conference.
 Yay for scientific communication!

 April 2022.
 Christina McBride (’23) was awarded a Goldwater Scholarship!
 Lou co-authored two publications: one on the use of ActinoBase to study Streptomyces in White Rose Research Online, and another studying the cytochrome P450 OxyA from the kistamicin biosynthesis cyclization cascade in Frontiers in Chemistry.
 Lou also served as a panelist for the 2022 National Institute of Diabetes and Digestive and Kidney Diseases Symposium, and gave an invited seminar at the University of Illinois Urbana-Champaign.